Colored Rocket

 Share this post

-That’s where payment channels come in.
-These are the different routes your customers can use to complete a transaction, whether it’s through a hosted payment page, payment API integration, invoice payment link, or a payment over the phone, which is your virtual terminal payment.
+Payment channels can help with that.
+These are the various ways that your clients can finish a transaction, including via a hosted payment page, payment API integration, invoice payment link, or phone payment, which is your virtual terminal payment method.

 By the end, you’ll know how to choose the best mix of channels for your workflow, improve the customer journey, and scale your operations more efficiently.
 If you’re also exploring broader billing strategies, see Smarter Billing: Automate, Scale, and Grow Without the Stress or explore BillPro’s billing orchestration features.